LucaMH/dotfiles/README.md

 ## mybash
-to use this, add the following to your bash_rc
+to use this, add the following to your bashrc
 ```bash
 if [ -f ~/.mybash ]; then
     . ~/.mybash